 In MPA patients, vascular swelling affects multiple tissues and organs including kidneys, skin, nerves, lungs and joints.
 Patients usually experience a range of symptoms such as kidney inflammation, skin lesions and nerve damage depending on which areas are affected.
 Weight loss and fevers frequently occur as well.

 Granulomatosis with polyangiitis (GPA)

 As with MPA, patients with GPA can experience swelling in various tissues, typically in the lungs, kidneys, sinuses, nose, eyes and ears.
 However, the swelling is specifically caused by granulomas that form in the vasculature.
 Granulomas are masses of immune cells that form at the site of infections.
-This type of ANCA vasculitis is also known as Wegener’s granulomatosis.
+This type of ANCA vasculitis was formerly known as Wegener’s granulomatosis.

 Eosinophilic granulomatosis with polyangiitis (EGPA)

 EGPA is typically limited to the lungs and respiratory tract.
 It is caused by granulomas primarily made up of a single type of white blood cell called eosinophils.
 Patients may experience asthma-like symptoms for many years before other symptoms of vasculitis appear.
 This type of ANCA vasculitis is also known as Churg-Strauss syndrome.

 Physicians use a series of tests to identify vasculitis and classify a patient’s specific type of ANCA vasculitis.
 Blood, urine and tissue samples are collected to test for ANCA concentrations in different parts of the body.
 Imaging may also be recommended to specifically look at the lungs or head and neck regions.